 3. In-App Purchases & Microtransactions

 In-app purchases and microtransactions are among the top fitness app monetization models.
 These microtransactions scale revenue without forcing commitment.
 Health & fitness apps in 2025 are embracing modular, pay-as-you-need experiences.
-But integrating this model requires a dedicated approach.
-Therefore, the smart move would be when you work with a custom app development company to create a customized architecture to integrate this model into your app.
+However, maintaining a seamless purchase experience often requires application maintenance and support services to ensure payment integrations, feature updates, and transaction flows continue to perform reliably.
+Therefore, the smart move would be to work with a custom app development company to create a customized architecture that effectively integrates this model into your app.

 4. Pay-as-You-Go & On-Demand Coaching